ramellar/TagObjectsOptimization/README.md

 * for run2 data reprocessing `110X_dataRun2_v12`
 * for run2 mc `110X_mcRun2_asymptotic_v6`
 * for run3 mc `110X_mcRun3_2021_realistic_v6(9)`

+This instalation instructions work only for CMSSW_11_0_2, to use the updated CMSSW_12_0_2 version refer to [these instructions](https://github.com/jonamotta/TauTagAndProbe/tree/CMSSW_12_0_2-l1t-integration-v110.0) for the TauTagAndProbe package and the production of the NTuples.
+On the other hand, still use the instructions above to do the optimization of teh objects.

 ## Tool utilization
 To do the optimization two things are needed: